pereira1010/Decentralized-Crowdfunding-Platform-/README.md

 - Limited Error Handling: The current implementation may not handle all edge cases, particularly around campaign finalization and refunds.
 - No Frontend: Interaction with the platform requires direct use of Etherscan, as no frontend interface is provided.
 - Milestone Voting: Voting power is not weighted by contribution amount, which may affect decision fairness.
+- Proper Functions: Failure to implement proper require statements in smart contracts can lead to unexpected behaviors, such as allowing unauthorized actions, approving non-existent milestones, or processing invalid transactions, which can compromise the security and functionality of the contract.